Print Options

 • SSAD 47812 Human Rights Policy and Practice

-Certificate in Health Policy
+Specialization in Health Policy

 Faculty Director: David Meltzer Administrative Director: Kelsey Bogue

 Program Description: Health policy has monumental impact on societies, locally, nationally and around the world.
 Policymaking in this field must weigh factors ranging from child welfare to employment law, the national economy to breakthroughs in medicine and care.
-The Harris Health Policy Certificate is designed to provide students with the background, concepts and tools necessary to understand and address pressing health policy problems.
+The Harris Health Policy specialization is designed to provide students with the background, concepts and tools necessary to understand and address pressing health policy problems.

-Certificate Requirements
+Specialization Requirements

 Required courses